 An article in Wired magazine focused on the aforementioned runback parallel to the goal line, and implied that plays like this wouldn't happen if not for the extra training provided by video games.
 In reality, this play has occurred at least as far back as Buccaneers safety Neal Colzie's interception return in the 1981 season opener.

 Luck-Based Mission: The "Madden Moments" feature in various iterations challenge you to replicate some of the greatest feats in football history.
 Of course, the reason they were memorable in the first place is because they were so ridiculously improbable.
-One of the most infamous is Madden 2002's recreation of the Heidi Game from 1968, which was nearly impossible.
-You control the Oakland Raiders, down 10 points (even though the real-life game was only a 3-point deficit) to the New York Jets - the team that would go on to win that year's Super Bowl - with only 1:05 left on the clock.
-In other words, you lose if your opponent has the ball.
-And the onside kick is impossible to aim, so your only chance is to force a fumble.
+One of the most infamous is Madden 2002's recreation of the Heidi Game from 1968, which was pretty much impossible.
+You control the Oakland Raiders, down 39 - 29 (even though the real-life game was only a 3-point deficit) to the New York Jets - the team that would go on to win that year's Super Bowl - with only 1:05 left on the clock.
+Fortunately, you have all three timeouts.
+Still, you have 65 seconds to score two touchdowns and grab an onside kick.
 Nintendo Hard doesn't even come close to describing it.
+(Note: the Raiders won the actual game by the score of 43 - 32 with the help of a 43-yard touchdown and a fumble return on the kickoff.)

 Logic Bomb: Proven possible by SBnation.com's "Breaking Madden" series which uses player creation settings (5'0" 400 lb.
 QB "BEEFTANK"), roster settings (a team of all Tom Bradys) and unusual play calling (only punts and fake punts) to get the CPU "clearly so fed up with my silly adjustments that it stopped trying to create a realistic simulation."
 The results: lopsided scores and Hilarious GIFs of players hit in the head by balls, giving piggy back rides, leaving for Gatorade mid play, and even having their head spin (vertically).